Last updated February 2024.

 We only keep Your Personal Data for so long as it is necessary to fulfil the purpose for which it was collected and to comply with guidelines for the retention of health records and also for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
 To determine the appropriate retention period for Personal Data, We consider the amount, nature and sensitivity of the Personal Data, the potential risk of harm from unauthorised use or disclosure of Your Personal Data, the purposes for which We process Your Personal Data and whether We can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.
 We will keep Your Personal Data for a period of 8 years after You or We have closed Your Member Account, or if You have not logged into Your Member Account for more than 8 years.
 After that 8-year period We will delete all of Your information securely in accordance with Our data destruction policies unless You contact Us to reactivate Your Member Account in that period.
-We may retain Your Personal Data for a longer period in the event of a complaint or if We reasonably believe there is a prospect of litigation in respect to Our relationship with You.
+We may retain Your Personal Data period in the event of a complaint and/or if We reasonably believe there is a prospect of litigation in respect to Our relationship with You.

 If You wish to make a data subject request, please contact Us by any of the means specified in the How to Contact Us section above.

-Your right of access – You have the right to request copies of Your Personal Data which We hold, this is known as a subject access request.
-You can also view the latest Personal Data We hold on Your Member Account by logging into Our platform and viewing the “Account Settings” section.
+You have the right to request copies of Your Personal Data which We hold, this is known as a subject access request.
+You can also view the latest Personal Data We hold on to Your Member Account by logging into Our platform and viewing the “Account Settings” section.

-Your right to rectification – This enables You to have any incomplete or inaccurate Personal Data We hold about You corrected, though We may need to verify the accuracy of the new Personal Data You provide to Us.
+This enables You to have any incomplete or inaccurate Personal Data We hold about You corrected, though We may need to verify the accuracy of the new Personal Data You provide to Us.
 If You would like to do this, please contact Us and let Us know the information that is incorrect and the information You want it replaced.

-Your right to restriction of processing – This enables You to ask Us to suspend the processing of Your Personal Data in the following scenarios: (a) If You want Us to establish the Personal Data’s accuracy; (b) Where Our use of the data is unlawful but You do not want Us to erase it; (c) Where You need Us to hold the data even if We no longer require it as You need it to establish, exercise or defend legal claims; and (d) You have objected to Our use of Your Personal Data but We need to verify whether We have overriding legitimate grounds to use it.
+This enables You to ask Us to suspend the processing of Your Personal Data in the following scenarios: (a) If You want Us to establish the Personal Data’s accuracy; (b) Where Our use of the data is unlawful but You do not want Us to erase it; (c) Where You need Us to hold the data even if We no longer require it as You need it to establish, exercise or defend legal claims; and (d) You have objected to Our use of Your Personal Data but We need to verify whether We have overriding legitimate grounds to use it.

-Your right to object to processing – You may object to Our processing of Your Personal Data where We are relying on a legitimate interest (or those of a third party) and there is something about Your situation which makes You want to object to processing on this ground as You feel it impacts on Your fundamental rights and freedoms.
+You may object to Our processing of Your Personal Data where We are relying on a legitimate interest (or those of a third party) and there is something about Your situation which makes You want to object to processing on this ground as You feel it impacts on Your fundamental rights and freedoms.
 You also have the right to object where We are processing Your Personal Data for direct marketing purposes.
 In some cases, We may demonstrate that We have compelling legitimate grounds to process Your information which override Your rights and freedoms.
 Exercising this right may also result in closure of Your Member Account as We will not be able to continue to provide access if We cannot process Your Personal Data for the purpose of administering Your Member Account and providing You access to it and the log-in areas of the Site.

-Your right to erasure – You request for Us to erase all Your Personal Data (also known as the “right to be forgotten”) in the following circumstances:
+You may request for Us to erase all Your Personal Data (also known as the “right to be forgotten”) in the following circumstances:

 Erasure of Your Personal Data may result in automatic closure of Your Member Account and access to the log-in areas of Our Site.

-Right to data portability – We will provide to You, or a third party You have chosen, Your Personal Data in a structured, commonly used, machine-readable format.
+We will provide to You, or a third party You have chosen, Your Personal Data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which You initially provided consent for Us to use or where We used the information to perform a contract with You.
 You can get a copy of Your Member Account information and Your Member Content by logging into Your Member Account.
 You can also request a copy of Your information which We hold (this is known as a subject access request).
 You can transfer this to other organisations if You wish.

 No Fee Usually Required

 You will not have to pay a fee to access Your Personal Data (or to exercise any of the other rights).
 However, We may charge a reasonable fee if Your request is clearly unfounded, repetitive or excessive.
 Alternatively, We could refuse to comply with Your request in these circumstances.
-We will notify You if this is the case at the time
+We will notify You if this is the case at the time.

 Time Limit to Respond